lcosent/stablecoin-policy/README.md

 This is not zero-knowledge.
 The engine assumes a trusted execution path (TEE, oracle, or off-chain settlement agent) that can read the full payment and return per-role views.

-Conceptually adjacent to [Oasis Protocol](https://oasisprotocol.org)'s confidential-compute policy model, [W3C Verifiable Credentials](https://www.w3.org/TR/vc-data-model-2.0/) selective disclosure, and stablecoin-issuer-side compliance modules.
-Different scope: this is **just the policy engine** — no settlement, no chain integration, no TEE primitive.
+This is **just the policy engine** — no settlement, no chain integration, no TEE primitive.

 ## How it works